thom/azure-app-migration/README.md

 ## Architecture Explanation

+TBD

 This is a placeholder section where you can provide an explanation and reasoning for your architecture selection for both the Azure Web App and Azure Function.

+## Screenshots

+TBD

+The following screenshots should be taken and uploaded to your screenshots folder:

+### Migrate Web Applications - 2 Screenshots

+- Screenshot of Azure Resource showing the App Service Plan.
+- Screenshot of the deployed Web App running.
+The screenshot should be fullscreen showing the URL and application running.

+### Migrate Database - 2 Screenshots

+- Screenshot of the Azure Resource showing the Azure Database for PostgreSQL server.
+- Screenshot of the Web App successfully loading the list of attendees and notifications from the deployed website.

+### Migrate Background Process - 4 Screenshots

+- Screenshot of the Azure Function App running in Azure, showing the function name and the function app plan.
+- Screenshots of the following showing functionality of the deployed site:
+  - Submitting a new notification.
+    - Screenshot of filled out Send Notification form.
+- Notification processed after executing the Azure function.
+  - Screenshot of the Email Notifications List showing the notification status as Notifications submitted.
+  - Screenshot of the Email Notifications List showing the notification status as Notified X attendees.

 ## Clean-up